elbaulp/elbaulp.github.io/ampp/programacion-android-implementando-un_08.md

     GNU General Public License for more details.

     You should have received a copy of the GNU General Public License along with FavSites.
-If not, see <http: //www.gnu.org/licenses/>.
+If not, see <http:>.
 */

 package com.elbauldelprogramador.favsites;